Make sure to avoid these 5 common mistakes on your career site — doing so will vastly improve your digital candidate experience:

 3) Using iFrames on Career Site and Job Pages (SEO)

 If you want an optimized career site and job pages, iframes are NOT the way to go.
-We see tons of company’s still using these and the truth is they will hurt a candidate’s ability to find your jobs and navigate your job pages.
+We see tons of company’s still using these and the truth is they will hurt a candidate’s ability to find your jobs.

 - Double scroll bars – confusing functionality